 You have to write a thesis proposal that describes the goals of your thesis and the steps required to achieve those goals.
 See below.

 Your proposal serves as a contract between you and our chair.
 It describes a well-defined task and its outcome as well as possible risks.
-This helps you finish your thesis in time and protects you from unexpected changes.
+This helps you finish your thesis on time and protects you from unexpected changes.

 A thesis proposal is usually between 8 to 10 pages long and consists of the following: